-TWSBI's Diamond mini uses a smaller number 5 size nib to that on the Diamond 580.
-The feeds and collars look the same as those on the Diamond 580 but they are in fact subtly different.
+TWSBI's Diamond mini uses a smaller number 5 size (JoWo) nib to that on the Diamond 580.
+The feeds and collars look the same as those on the Diamond 580 but they are in fact slightly different.

 The Classic model uses the same nib, feed and collar as the Vac mini.
 Therefore, nib assemblies can be interchanged between TWSBI Classic and TWSBI Vac mini pens by removing the front section parts.